DundeShini/CSA0838-PYTHON-PROGRAMMING-/README.md

 23. write a program for replacing characters
 24. write a program for share trading
 25. write a program for possible combinations
+26. write a program for converting number into mirror
+27. write a program for good pairs